Nutrient pollution: Nitrogen

 Use of synthetic fertilizers, burning of fossil fuels, and agricultural animal production, especially concentrated animal feeding operations (CAFO), have added large quantities of reactive nitrogen to the biosphere.
-Globally, nitrogen balances are quite inefficiently distributed with some countries having surpluses and others deficits, causing especially a range of environmental issues in the former.
+Globally, nitrogen balances are quite inefficiently distributed with some countries having surpluses and others deficits, causing especially a range of environmental issues in places with a surplus.
 For most countries around the world, the trade-off between closing yield gaps and mitigating nitrogen pollution is small or non-existent.

 Phosphorus

-Phosphorus pollution is caused by excessive use of fertilizers and manure, particularly when compounded by soil erosion.
-In the European Union, it is estimated that we may lose more than 100,000 tonnes of Phosphorus to water bodies and lakes due to water erosion.
+Phosphorus pollution is caused by excessive use of fertilizers and manure.Particularly when compounded by soil erosion.
+In the European Union, it is estimated that we may lose more than 100,000 metric tons of phosphorus to water bodies and lakes due to water erosion.
 Phosphorus is also discharged by municipal sewage treatment plants and some industries.

 Point sources

-Point sources are directly attributable to one influence.
+Point sources are sources that directly attributable to one influence.
 In point sources the nutrient waste travels directly from source to water.
 Point sources are relatively easy to regulate.

-Nonpoint sources
+Non-point sources

-Nonpoint source pollution (also known as 'diffuse' or 'runoff' pollution) is that which comes from ill-defined and diffuse sources.
-Nonpoint sources are difficult to regulate and usually vary spatially and temporally (with season, precipitation, and other irregular events).
+Non-point source pollution (also known as 'diffuse' or 'runoff' pollution) is from ill-defined and diffuse sources.
+Non-point sources are difficult to regulate and usually vary spatially and temporally (with season, precipitation, and other irregular events).

-It has been shown that nitrogen transport is correlated with various indices of human activity in watersheds, including the amount of development.
+It has been shown that nitrogen transport is correlated with various indices of human activity in watersheds, including the amount of human development.
 Ploughing in agriculture and development are among activities that contribute most to nutrient loading.

 Soil retention

 Nutrients from human activities tend to accumulate in soils and remain there for years.
 It has been shown that the amount of phosphorus lost to surface waters increases linearly with the amount of phosphorus in the soil.
 Thus much of the nutrient loading in soil eventually makes its way to water.
 Nitrogen, similarly, has a turnover time of decades.
+This means that the nutrients remain in the soil for a prolonged period of time.

 Runoff to surface water

-Nutrients from human activities tend to travel from land to either surface or ground water.
-Nitrogen in particular is removed through storm drains, sewage pipes, and other forms of surface runoff.

-Nutrient losses in runoff and leachate are often associated with agriculture.
-Modern agriculture often involves the application of nutrients onto fields in order to maximize production.
-However, farmers frequently apply more nutrients than are needed by crops, resulting in the excess pollution running off into either surface or groundwater. or pastures.
-Regulations aimed at minimizing nutrient exports from agriculture are typically far less stringent than those placed on sewage treatment plants and other point source polluters.
+Nutrients from human activities tend to travel from land to surface or ground water.
+Nitrogen in particular is removed through storm drains, sewage pipes, and other forms of filtration.
+Nutrient losses in runoff and leachate are often caused by agriculture.
+Modern agriculture often involves the application of nutrients onto fields in order to maximize production and crop yield.
+However, farmers frequently apply more nutrients than are needed by crops.
+This is what causes so much excess pollution running off into surface and ground water.
+Regulations aimed at minimizing nutrient exports from agriculture are typically far less stringent than those placed on sewage treatment plants, or other point source polluters.
 It should be also noted that lakes within forested land are also under surface runoff influences.
 Runoff can wash out the mineral nitrogen and phosphorus from detritus and in consequence supply the water bodies leading to slow, natural eutrophication.